DmitriiR/DmitriiR.github.io/README.md

 ***
 ## Rak Tool

-As an independent project, Dmitrii created an asset manipulation tool that greatly enriched and expanded the functionality of the Burnout Studios RAK Asset Pack is currently available on the Unity Store.
+As an independent project, I created an asset manipulation tool that greatly enriched and expanded the functionality of the Burnout Studios RAK Asset Pack is currently available on the Unity Store.

 ![useful image]({{ site.url }}/assets/RAKTool.png)